mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/release-notes/2.0.0/index.md

 ### Added Kaptain as DKP Catalog application

-Starting with Kaptain 2.0, it can be easily installed via the DKP catalog. [something something something].
+Starting with Kaptain 2.0, it can be easily installed via the DKP workspace catalog in both single and multi-cluster experiences.
 Kaptain 2.0 is supported on DKP 2.1.2 onwards.

-### Extended Support for Amazon EKS, Azure EKS and DKP multi-cluster
+### Support for Amazon EKS, Azure EKS and DKP multi-cluster

-Kaptain 2.0 is now validated (verified?) to be deployed on attached clusters running on Amazon EKS and Azure AKS.
+Kaptain 2.0 can be deployed on attached clusters running on Amazon EKS and Azure AKS.

 ### Helm based deployment